Coleman Legal LLP Logo

 Statute of Limitations

-You have two years from the date of the accident within which to issue proceedings.
+You have two years from the accident date within which to issue proceedings.
 If you are under 18, a separate set of rules apply, and we would recommend you contact our solicitors to discuss these.
 To learn more about the statute of limitation for a leg injury claim, click here.

 Our team